jamf/NoMAD-2/README.md

 NoMAD 1.x hasn't seen a lot of updates in the last few years.
 A lot of this is because Active Directory itself hasn't changed much.
 Also, with the introduction of Apple's improved Kerberos SSO Extension there was a hope that NoMAD's time had perhaps passed.

-However, after watching the number of people in #nomad Slack channel increase and continued usage of the product, it started becomming more clear that the time had perhaps come to do a major rework of the code base to allow for modernization.
+However, after watching the number of people in #nomad Slack channel increase and continued usage of the product, it started becoming more clear that the time had perhaps come to do a major rework of the code base to allow for modernization.

-While many organziations won't get much use out of the new features, everyone should be able to benefit from a much improved code base which should finally put to bed some long suffering NoMAD "features" like not checking for tickets on first launch.
+While many organizations won't get much use out of the new features, everyone should be able to benefit from a much improved code base which should finally put to bed some long suffering NoMAD "features" like not checking for tickets on first launch.

-Even with Apple's included Kerberos apps, there's still a significant need to allow for customization of the user experience.
-Either through allowing the use of logos and custom titles for menu, or full on customization of the application's behavior.
+Even with Apple's included Kerberos apps, there's still a significant need to allow for customization of the user experience — either through allowing the use of logos and custom titles for menu, or full on customization of the application's behavior.
 NoMAD 2 provides this.

 Plus for anyone looking to learn Swift and how it might help with administration tasks, this code will be much less infuriating to try and decipher and perhaps reuse in your own projects.